sselin/ROKO.Mobi.Android/README.md

 |ROKOMobiAPIToken|<a href="https://portal.roko.mobi/settings" target="_blank">%YOUR_API_FROM_SERVER%</a>|

-Declare and initialize instance variable dataSource, before start rokosticker activity , if StickersActivity.KEY_CUSTOMIZE_STICKERS = false ,get stickers data for portal, and will load data from portal, if StickersActivity.KEY_CUSTOMIZE_UI = false, get stickers ui setting from portal.
+Declare and initialize instance variable dataSource, before start rokosticker activity , if StickersActivity.KEY_CUSTOMIZE_STICKERS = false ,get stickers data from portal, and will load data from portal, if StickersActivity.KEY_CUSTOMIZE_UI = false, get stickers ui setting from portal.